YOUR GUIDE TO CHOOSING NATURAL & ORGANIC BEAUTY PRODUCTS

-For example, mica is a mineral widely used in makeup to give products a beautiful sheen.
+Mica is a mineral widely used in makeup to give products a beautiful sheen.
 While it is a naturally occurring mineral – human rights issues involving child labor can make it difficult to source ethically.
 Obviously, using child labor for ingredients in our makeup is not something we support – and we accept brands substituting synthetic mica when necessary.
 Synthetic mica is believed safe and biodegradable.

 Clean beauty brands embrace both natural and man-made ingredients.
 The focus is on safety over source.
 Not all “natural” ingredients are safe and not all synthetic ingredients are bad.

+Some people prefer products that are 100% natural or contain naturally derived ingredients.
 Others are comfortable using clean beauty products as long as they are safe.